jcvi-plant-genomics/intermine-search-drupal/README.md

     Click "Save Configuration" to store the settings in the database.

 4. On the Drupal Search Settings page <http://localhost/admin/config/search/settings>, enable the "InterMine Search" module, set it as the "Default search module", and click "Save Configuration".

+5. On the External Links module Settings page <http://localhost/admin/config/user-interface/extlink>, enable "Open external links in a new window", and click "Save Configuration".

 ## Usage